demisto/content/Packs/GCP-IAM/Integrations/GCPIAM/README.md

 ### gcp-iam-service-account-keys-get
 ***
-List service account keys, or retrieve service account information.
-One of the arguments: 'service_account_name' or 'key_name'  must be provided.
+Lists service account keys, or retrieves a specific service account key information.
+One of the arguments: ''service_account_name'' or ''key_name''  must be provided.

 #### Base Command